apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 ### Instance

-To query the status of the MiNiFi instance in general use the "instance" flag followed by one of the instance options.
+To query the status of the MiNiFi instance use the "instance" flag followed by one of the instance options.
 The instance options are below.

 Option | Description
 ------ | -----------